Connecticut Court Records

 Are Bankruptcy Records Public Information?

-Bankruptcy cases are also court proceedings, and all court proceedings are public information in Connecticut.
-Except when the court seals a record, all cases filed in a bankruptcy court are public information accessible by Connecticut citizens.
+Generally, except when the court seals a record, all bankruptcy cases are public information accessible to Connecticut citizens.
+Bankruptcy cases may also include court proceedings, and all court proceedings are public information in Connecticut.
 Although it is unlikely for a judge to seal a bankruptcy record, it is still possible if public access threatens the debtor’s safety.

 Records that are considered public may be accessible from some third-party websites.
 Such platforms operate independently of government agencies, which might help simplify the search process as they are not limited by geographic location.
-In addition, most third party sites offer intuitive tools that inquirers can use to find specific or multiple records.
-To obtain records, interested parties may need to provide some or more of the following:
+In addition, most third-party sites offer intuitive tools that inquirers can use to find specific or multiple records.
+To obtain documents, interested parties may need to provide some or all of the following:

 - The name of the person involved in the record, unless said person is a juvenile